planttheidea/moize/README.md

 #### onCacheHit

 Method to fire when an existing cache item is found.
-Receives the `cache` object as a parameter.
+Receives the cache, options, and memoized function as a parameters.

 ```javascript
 const fn = (foo, bar) => {